In addition to your primary health care provider (doctor or midwife), there are programs to support you in your pregnancy.

-- Healthiest Babies Possible (Vancouver and Richmond) provides nutrition and lifestyle counselling to promote a healthy pregnancy and reduce the incidence of low-birth weight babies among high-risk pregnancies.
+- Healthiest Babies Possible (HBP) (Vancouver and Richmond).
+HBP provides nutrition and lifestyle counselling to promote a healthy pregnancy.
+This helps reduce the incidence of low-birth weight babies among high-risk pregnancies.
 The staff include dietitians, public health nurses and support workers in 14 different languages.
 Self-referrals are accepted using the referral form.

-- Youth Pregnancy and Parenting Program (Vancouver and Richmond) for young moms or dads to be, the YPPP program offers friendly pre and postnatal care and education program for youth and teens up to 24 years old in a fun, casual environment.
+- Youth Pregnancy and Parenting Program (YPPP) (Vancouver and Richmond) for young moms or dads to be (up to 24 years old).
+The YPPP program offers friendly pre and postnatal care and education program in a fun, casual environment.
 Self-referrals are accepted using the referral form.

-- Sheway program provides health and social services to pregnant women and women with infants under 18 months with drug or alcohol issues.
+- Sheway program provides services to pregnant women and women with infants under 18 months with drug or alcohol issues.
 No referral is needed – program is located at 533 East Hasting Street Vancouver.